EfaOnyianta/Portfolio/README.md

 ### To prepare this data it was inspected and cleaned and the following processes were executed:

-##Exploratory Data Analysis
+## Exploratory Data Analysis

-With the exploratory data analysis a histogram, boxplot and a heat map were used to visualize the data and try to see what trends were easioy visualized in the data.
+With the exploratory data analysis, a histogram, boxplot and a heat map were used to visualize the data and try to see what trends were easioy visualized in the data.

 ![image](https://user-images.githubusercontent.com/119267803/216891881-0810966e-5ed2-4fd1-a9af-91d34e3cd746.png)